 Learning how to drive, passing your road test, and finally getting your driver’s license are the three most exciting moments for any new driver.
 You’ll eventually be able to drive a vehicle on your own, unsupervised, just like a pro.
 But the truth is, your real test begins right when you hit the road.

 What you learned in driving school may not be enough to keep you safe and confident on the road in real-time.
 There are other skills you should know of that will make you a better driver.
-Here are tips to help make driving easy for you.
+Here are tips for new drivers to help make driving easy for you.

 1. Using the Hand Brake Regularly